ceu-lang/ceu/docs/manual/v0.20/docs/overview/environments.md

 ![](environment.png)

-As examples of possible environments, an embedded systems may provide button input and LED output, while a video game engine may provide keyboard input and video output.
+As examples of typical environments, an embedded system may provide button input and LED output, and a video game engine may provide keyboard input and video output.